-The Government requires businesses to submit VAT information to HMRC quarterly as part of their "Making Tax Digital" project.
-This starts in April 2019 and you should consider a computerised accounting package from the outset that enables you to comply with this new obligation.
+The Government requires businesses to submit regular information to HMRC as part of their "Making Tax Digital" project.
 We can advise on the most suitable accounting software for your business.

 Modular systems are made up of individual programs for each of the above functions, each of which is more powerful and flexible than the integrated systems.
-These are put together to form a total system for the larger business, usually on a network of several PC's.
+These are put together to form a total system for the larger business, usually on a network of a number of PC's.
 However, cloud software often allows any number of users without having to install networks.